 During the day, you may also enjoy all of Longleat’s animal and adventure attractions, including the Safari Park, Koala Creek, Jungle Kingdom, Jungle Cruise and the iconic Longleat Hedge Maze.

 Christmas events in Bristol (and a chance to see Santa!)

 Ride in your very own compartment on a heritage steam-hauled train and meet Father Christmas!
-Meet Santa (from afar – unfortunately he can’t enter the compartments this year) as you journey through gorgeous countryside before receiving a gift from the big man in red himself.
-You’ll also be able to get your photo taken with him on return to Bitton.
+Meet Santa as you journey through gorgeous countryside before receiving a gift from the big man in red himself and have your photo taken with him on return to Bitton.

 Look out for the festive Christmas donkeys on the lawn at Bitton, either before or after you’ve travelled on the train.
 Once you’ve left, the elves will then be working hard cleaning and sanitising the train before the next passengers arrive.

 Socially-distanced Christmas at Perrygrove railway (1-5, 8-12, 15-19, 21-23 December)

 Hop aboard the Twilight Express train for a magical journey through the illuminated woods, with a stop off to quaff hot chocolate, see Father Christmas at his snowy station and collect your wooden Christmas tree decoration.
 Click here to book.